-The way Tantra is practiced comes in some “colors,” which is just one of many approaches of categorizing Tantra, and in this post we’ll going to take look at the perceived differences between White Tantra, Red Tantra, Dark Tantra and Black Tantra.
+The way Tantra is practiced comes in some “colors,” which is just one of many approaches of categorizing Tantra.
+In this post we’ll going to take look at the perceived differences between White Tantra, Red Tantra, Dark Tantra, and Black Tantra.

 In addition, one may also encounter Pink Tantra and Grey Tantra.
-We’ll not describe these types in this article, but do give the idea: Pink Tantra is usually considered a blend between White Tantra and Red Tantra, and Grey Tantra a blend between White Tantra and Black Tantra.
+Yet, we’ll not describe these types in this article, but do give you the idea: Pink Tantra is usually considered a blend between White Tantra and Red Tantra, and Grey Tantra a blend between White Tantra and Black Tantra.

 But first this: Tantra as a whole is all about embracing our complete being and expressions in order to become and be a whole person, without separating our various inner and outer aspects in distinct realms.
-It means to come to a liberation of the suppressed parts of our being, which often lay in the moral, sensual and sexual sphere.
-It’s basically about bringing all parts of our being into full consciousness and to finally transcend them into bliss and spiritual enlightenment.
+It means to come to a liberation of the suppressed parts of our being, which often lay in the moral, sensual, and sexual sphere.

-Additionally, in White Tantra much work is done on the purification and refinement of the heart to come into perpetual love.
-Nonetheless, even White Tantra may be practiced with sensual, partner and sexual elements, which some than call Pink Tantra.
+Additionally, in White Tantra, much work is done on the purification and refinement of the heart to come into perpetual love.
+Nonetheless, even White Tantra may be practiced with sensual, partner and sexual elements, which some then call Pink Tantra.

-This has often to do with suppressed emotions and desires, in which suppressed sexuality plays an important part.
-But it can extend also to other issues, like, for instance, the use of drugs, eating meat, or uncontrolled dancing, and such.
-In fact, it’s about liberating ourselves from perceptions, prejudices, rules, morality, and judgments prevalent in society.
+This has often to do with repressed emotions and desires, in which suppressed sexuality plays an important part.
+But Red Tantra can also extend to other issues, like, for instance, the use of drugs, eating meat, or uncontrolled dancing, and such.
+In fact, it’s about liberating ourselves from the perceptions, prejudices, rules, morality and judgments that are prevalent in society.

 The practice, for instance, uses sexual energy to visualize certain desires during sexual intercourse and orgasm, which then supposedly come true in actual life.
 It’s thought also that it uses certain Tantra techniques and Tantric rituals to create alternative realities, or to manipulate and control other people.